matthew-brett/asterisk-blog/content/makes-sense-epistemology.md

-It seems to me that teachers are often in the situation where they cannot or do not hope to teach the students *why* something is true, but only give them a feeling - for why something might be true.
+It seems to me that teachers are often in the situation where they cannot or do not hope to teach the students *why* something is true, but only give them a *feeling* for why something *might* be true.
 When we do this, we encourage makes-sense epistemology.

 Does it matter that we often function on this intuitive makes-sense level?